-After my first round of natural dying I was really set off by the lack color.
-For my 2nd round I would try to color my Cotton and Steel double gauze with the spice turmeric, it worked!
+After my first round of natural dying I was really bummed by the lack color that came through.
+For my 2nd round I would try to color my double gauze with the spice turmeric.
+It worked!
 Here is what I did!

-I decided to soak my fabric in 4 quarts water, 1 part vinegar for 3 hours to prime my fabric.
-It helps the spice adhere to the fabric better.
-Next, a wring cycle in my washing machine to get the excess water out.
-Natural dying part one with the cherry juice concentrate I used salt and water as the primer and it didn’t work so well.
+I decided to soak my fabric in a mix of 4 quarts water to 1 quart vinegar for 3 hours to prime my fabric.
+It helps the color adhere to the fabric.
+Next, a spin cycle in my washing machine to get the excess water out.
+Previously, with the cherry juice concentrate, I used salt and water as the primer and it didn’t work so well.

-Then I soaked my dress in 4 quarts of simmering water and 4 heaping table spoons of turmeric for 2 hours.
+Next, I soaked my dress in 4 quarts of simmering water with 4 heaping tablespoons of turmeric for 2 hours.
 I repeated this process again with fresh turmeric for a total of 4 hours of soak time.

-I needed to find an awesome dress that is suitable with this soft, flowing fabric.
+I needed to find an awesome dress to make that is suitable with this soft, flowing fabric.
 I wanted to make something that had a bohemian festival look.

-After 10 years of custom dresses my skill level has matured and I’ve become much better at working with no pattern.
-My technique is to simply take your chest measurement divided by 3 pieces plus seam allowance and ease.
-The extra parts can all be used for bias strips and straps.
+After years of custom dresses my skill level has matured and I’ve become much better at working with no pattern.
+My technique is to simply take your chest measurement, divide it into 3 pieces and add seam allowance and ease.
+The extra scraps can all be used for bias strips and straps.
 The cool thing is there is almost no waste!

-These are the colors I went with, I even made it look like a heart.
-It was fun playing with all the trims and pinning them all until I got the all in the right places.
-Sewing it all on was an entirely different story… it wasn’t as easy as play time!
+These are the colors I went with and I even made it into a heart shape.
+It was fun playing with all the trims and pinning until I got them all in the right places.
+Sewing it together was an entirely different story… it wasn’t as easy as play time!